LEARNAcademy/syllabus/tools_and_resources/assessments-aws.md

 - `git push origin <branch-name>`

 ## Troubleshooting
+- In Cloud9 if you are getting a weird error as you are trying to run node, double check that you are in the right directory: $ pwd
 - Did you save?
-- Are you in the correct directory?
 - Git add/commit/push happens in the terminal, creating a PR happens in the browser on GitHub
 - Did you fully and properly read the instructions?